How to Spend a Day in Winchcombe

 - Pumpkins: October

 Whether you just want some lunch after your Hayles Abbey visit or you want to spend a day out in nature, Hayles Fruit Farm is always a great option for the whole family.
+They also have a campsite, if you wish to reconnect with nature!
+You can find my Cotswolds Camping recommendation here.

 Address: Hayles Fruit Farm, Winchcombe, Cheltenham GL54 5PB